turboladen/screenplay/README.md

     * Ansible: 0
     * Chef: -1
     * Puppet: -1
-  * Drama:
+  * Screenplay:
-    * Just `gem install drama` on the box you want to run from.
+    * Just `gem install screenplay` on the box you want to run from.
 * I don't want to have to set anything up on the boxes I manage.
 I should be able to do anything to that box using standard tools already on the box (like SSH).